What to do when you get in a fender bender

 So now the police have arrived at the scene of the crash.
 Tell the officer(s) your side of the story.
 Let the other party tell theirs, for the purposes of the police report.

 "When police arrive, answer any questions that they have and get medical attention if necessary," Kilgore says. " will likely issue tickets there at the scene based on information provided, so make sure you are thorough."

 One other big, important piece of advice?
 "Be honest.
 Don't embellish, and don't lie," Kilgore says.

 The report should have the officer’s contact information on it, but if missing, ask for it directly.

 Now the insurance process begins.

+Contact your insurance company whether you are at fault or not as soon as you can so you don't forget any details.
 Next, formally file a claim.
 (Often, you can do so right through your insurance company’s mobile app.)
 Schedule an appointment with a claims adjustor, who will determine the extent of the damage and the cost to repair it.

 Once you have the estimate, you can get your car fixed.
 After paying your car insurance deductible (the amount you agree to pay out of pocket), your policy will cover the rest.
 (In an ideal scenario where you were not at fault, your insurance company will get the other party to cover the deductible.)